Posted on 5 February 2020

 The Puritans were English Protestants in the 16th and 17th centuries, who sought to ‘purify’ the Church of England.

 The word ‘Puritan’ came into general use in England during the reign of of the Catholic Queen Mary I (1553 – 1588), usually as a term of derision.
-Although the name has since taken on connotations of repressive morality, the early Puritans were reformers and dissenters against the Church of England.
+Today the word ‘Puritanical’ has come to mean having or displaying a very strict or censorious moral attitude towards self-indulgence or sex.
+However, the early Puritans were reformers and dissenters against the Church of England.

 Purifying the Church of England

 The early Puritans wanted to purge or “purify” the Church of England of any traces of Catholic influence.
 The English Puritans were known at first for their extremely critical attitude regarding the religious compromises made during the reign of Elizabeth I.

 Many of them were graduates of Cambridge University, and they became Church of England priests so they could reform their local churches.
 They encouraged direct personal religious experience, sincere moral conduct, and simple services of worship .

 The movement drew its support from two principal groups of lay adherents.
 The first was a minority of nobles and gentry.
 The second was a much larger number of the “middling sort of people”, such as merchants, yeomen and artisans – especially in London and the cloth-working towns and villages across England.